Anthrocon/www/content/guides/budgeting-for-a-furry-con/index.md

 {{< center >}}*Please note that the following content does not constitute as financial advice and should not be treated as such, and are only tips based on our personal experiences.*{{< /center >}}

 Everyone has their own budget for conventions, so how do you make sure you keep within yours?
 There are several ways you can keep an eye on your spending while still enjoy the convention to the fullest, most involve a bit of advance planning.
-When budgeting for a con, I like to separate the individual expenses into three sets: Travel expenses (hotel and transportation), food and supplies, and convention &amp; leisure expenses.
+When budgeting for a con, I like to separate the individual expenses into three sets: Travel expenses (hotel and transportation), food and supplies, and convention & leisure expenses.

 ### **TRAVEL EXPENSES**